-Contemporary Chinese artist and activist Ai Weiwei, on Monday, stage a silent protest outside a London court demanding the release of WikiLeaks founder, Julian Assange, facing extradition to the United States.
+On Monday, contemporary Chinese artist and activist Ai Weiwei staged a silent protest outside a London court demanding the release of WikiLeaks founder, Julian Assange, facing extradition to the United States.

 Ai Weiwei, who has been in exile in Berlin, Germany, left China in 2015 to flee from Beijing’s wrath.
-According to him, in solidarity with Assange, Ai says that the US’s prosecution of Assange is “unbelievable.”
+In solidarity with Assange, Ai says that the US’s prosecution of Assange is “unbelievable.”

 Ai demands Assange’s freedom.
-Outside Old Bailey court in the British capital, Ai wears a pink T-shirt featuring himself and Assange, both showing the middle finger, cries, “Let him be a free man.”
+Outside Old Bailey court in the British capital, Ai wears a pink T-shirt featuring himself and Assange, both showing the middle finger, crying, “Let him be a free man.”

 In support of Assange, Ai remarks, “He truly represents the very core value of why we are fighting, the freedom of the press.”